AnttiTran/PortfolioProject/README.md

-# PortfolioProject COVID-19 Data Analysis Project
+My name is Antti Tran.
+This is Github, where I post projects that I have been working on:
-This project involves analyzing COVID-19 data using SQL to gain insights into the pandemic's impact on different regions.
+- Data exploration on SQL: This project involves analyzing COVID-19 data using SQL to gain insights into the pandemic's impact on different regions.
 The primary focus is on calculating vaccination rates and understanding the relationship between vaccination efforts and COVID-19 case and death rates.

-Key Components:

-Data Sources: Two datasets are used, one for COVID-19 case and death statistics (CovidDeaths table) and another for vaccination records (CovidVaccination table).

-SQL Operations:
-- Data Cleaning and Integration: Combining datasets using SQL JOIN operations to integrate COVID-19 case data with vaccination data.
-- Aggregations and Calculations: Using SQL window functions and aggregate functions to calculate total vaccinations over time, death percentages, and vaccination rates.
-- Temporary Table Usage: Storing intermediate results in temporary tables for further analysis.

-Main Objective:

-To calculate the percentage of the population vaccinated across various locations and analyze how vaccination rates correlate with the spread and severity of COVID-19.
+- Data cleaning on SQL: This project focuses on cleaning and preparing the Nashville Housing dataset for better analysis and visualization.
+Data cleaning is a critical step to ensure the accuracy and reliability of insights drawn from the data.
+- Web scrapping data on Python: This Python project is to scrape data from Tokmani using BeautifulSoup and Requests.

+TO BE CONTINUED